phoenix-am/spark-ui/README.md

-# Spark UI Component library
+# Spark UI

-A reusable React component library built with React, TypeScript and Storybook.
-This library is designed to provide customizable and accessible UI components with material-inspired animations.
+**Spark UI** is a highly customizable, enterprise-grade React component library designed to adhere to best practices in terms of architecture, theming, accessibility, and performance.
+This library is inspired by Material UI but is fully custom-built without relying on the Material UI framework itself.

 ## Table of Contents